The Evil Within (2017 film): Production

-The Evil Within was inspired by the childhood nightmares of Getty.
+The Evil Within was inspired by the childhood nightmares of Getty himself.
 According to a post-production producer who had worked on the film and a friend of Getty, Ryan Readenour: "When he was young he would have these really powerful, sick, twisted dreams, and [they were] so shocking to him that he didn't think they came from him."
 Getty conceived the idea that it could be a storyteller who created these dreams, and The Storyteller was then used as the first title of the film.
 In a supplementary interview on the DVD release, Getty also stated he was inspired by the David Berkowitz Son of Sam killings, in which Berkowitz said he was ordered to kill by a demon taking the form of a talking dog.
 Getty postulated, what if there really was a demon giving the serial killer orders.

-Filming began in 2002, and the film was shot largely in Getty's own mansion.
+Filming began in 2002, and the film was shot largely in Getty's own mansion in Hollywood Hills, Los Angeles.
 He also converted one of the rooms in his mansion into a post-production suite.
 He made his own unique camera rigs, built expensive sets, and with his FX team he created elaborate animatronic robots, including an octopus that can play a drum kit.
 The production however would stop and start over many years as it was beset with funding issues and conflicts with the cast, including a lawsuit from a studio assistant.
-The cast and crew also went through a number of changes, and according to Koehler, only he and Michael Berryman made it through to the changes.
+The cast and crew also went through a number of changes, and according to Frederick Koehler, only he and Michael Berryman made it through to the changes.

 This was the final film to feature Matthew McGrory who appeared in an uncredited cameo from footage shot before his death in 2005.
 The health conditions of both McGrory and Berryman (who had been ill for some years) had slowed down the production and scripted scenes had to be replaced.

 Getty continued to work on the film for many years after the filming, creating his own special effects and trying to perfect the film.
 He died in 2015 before the film was finished, with the coloring and editing not completed.
 Producer Michael Luceri, who had also edited the film, finished the film.

 Release

-The Evil Within made its official premiere at the Fantasporto Film Festival on February 26, 2017.
+The Evil Within made its official première at the Fantasporto Film Festival on February 26, 2017.
 It was later screened at the Dead by Dawn Horror Film Festival on April 20 that same year.
 Amsterdamned Film Festival on October 27.
-That same day the film was alternately screened at the Morbido Film Festival as a part of its "New Blood" section.
+That same day the film was alternately screened at the Mórbido Film Festival as a part of its "New Blood" section.